cnorm35/bridgetown-blog/src/_posts/rails_console_deep_dive.md

 You'll see some errors if you haven't set up your database yet so make sure that's been completed before trying it.
-Or don't I'm not a cop (shrug) If you've never used a DB console, at least on PG, use `/q` to exit.
+Or don't I'm not a cop (shrug)

 I hope found some of these tips helpful.
 The Rails console is absolutely one of my favorite tools in the rails ecosystem.
 Knowing the